-The dowel joint is one of the best ways to connect pieces of wood in the home workshop.
-It’s fast, low-tech, versatile, strong and invisible in the finished project.
-Drill matching holes across the joint area; bring parts together with dowels and glue; clamp the joint together.
-That’s the dowel-joining process in a nutshell, and thanks to a Canadian inventor, the possibilities for excellent dowel joints just got wider.
+Dowel joints are one of the best ways to connect pieces of wood in the home workshop.
+They’re fast, low-tech, versatile, strong and invisible in the finished project.
+Drill matching holes across the joint area with the help of a jig; bring parts together with dowels and glue; clamp the joint tight.
+That’s the dowel-joining process in a nutshell, and thanks to a Canadian inventor, the possibilities for excellent dowel joints are bigger.

-Jim Lindsay is a marine insurance investigator and home work shopper living in West Vancouver, BC.
-He’s also the inventor of a patented tool called Dowelmax (1-877-986-9400).
-I’ve seen and used a handful of dowel jigs over the years, but none are as versatile and accurate as this one.
-At about $250, the tool isn’t cheap, but it’s highly effective and beautiful — a combination that’s hard to resist.
-I find Jim’s tool development story fascinating because it combines unusual amounts of determination, skill and perseverance.
-And it all started with his first do-it-yourself woodworking projects, built out of necessity 30 years ago.
-“When my wife, Marie, and I came from Scotland in 1974 with our two kids, we weren’t exactly well off.
+“When my wife, Marie, and I came to Canada from Scotland in 1974 with our two kids, we weren’t exactly well off.
 The crate containing our belongings was made of 1-inch thick pine that I carefully disassembled, making the wood into beds for the kids, end tables and small coffee tables.
 That began an interest in woodworking that continues to this day.
 I’ve since built 95% of the furniture in our home, and as I did this work I found myself searching for a kind of dowel jig that I never found.
 That’s why I decided to build my own.”

 The Dowelmax caught my eye for two reasons: